ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q7 image](./images/q7.png)

 ### Output Explanation:
-I usde this query to calculate two key metrics: 1. the percentage of orders that include a discount and 2. the overall impact of those discounts on the revenue.
-It works by first counting the number of orders in the `OrderDetails` table where the `Discount` is greater than 0 and dividing it by the total number of orders.
+I used this query to calculate two key metrics: `1`.
+The percentage of orders that include a discount and `2`.
+The overall impact of those discounts on the revenue.
+I first counted the number of orders in the `OrderDetails` table where the `Discount` is greater than 0 and divided it by the total number of orders.
 Multiplying by 100 returned the percentage of orders with discounts.
-The query also calculated the total revenue from orders that included a discount (**DiscountedRevenue**) and compares it with the total revenue from all orders (**TotalRevenue**).
+I also calculated the total revenue from orders that included a discount (*DiscountedRevenue*) and compared it with the total revenue from all orders (*TotalRevenue*).

 ### 🌟Key Insights:
-- `38.89%` of the orders in the dataset included a discount.
+- It was observed that `38.89%` of the orders in the sales dataset included a discount.
 - The `discounted revenue` amounts to `$1,265,793.04`, while the `total revenue` from all orders is `$1,354,458.59`.
 This means that `discounted orders` contributed to approximately `93.44%` of the total revenue.
 This is an indication of a significant impact of discounts on overall sales.
-- The results highlight that while fewer orders received discounts, these orders ended up making up a large portion of the revenue.
+- The results highlight that while fewer orders received discounts, these orders ended up making up the largest portion of the sales revenue.
 This suggests that discounting is a powerful tool for driving higher-value sales.

 ### 📌Recommendations:
 - **Optimize Discount Thresholds**: Northwind needs to increase minimum purchase requirements for discounts to maintain revenue while reducing potential profit loss.